-Brie Bella’s Husband Says Brie’s Sister Nikki Has ‘More Influence’ Over Brie’s Pregnancy Than Him
+Brie Bella’s Husband Says Her Sister Nikki Has ‘More Influence’ Over Her Pregnancy Than He Does

 “Well, we don’t really want to know the gender.
 I thought we wanted to do a surprise,” he said in the clip.

-Brie responded, saying that she thought they needed to talk about, but Bryan held firm, saying that they already had, and had decided that they wanted it to be a surprise.
+Brie responded, saying that she thought they needed to talk about it.
+However, her husband held firm, saying that they already had, and had decided that they wanted it to be a surprise.

 Brie then acknowledged that they had talked about waiting until the baby was born, but said that she found the idea of a gender reveal party very tempting.
 The former pro wrestler continued, saying that if she knew the gender of the baby, she could plan and prepare with her sister.